 Laurie Berke-Weiss is a partner in Berke-Weiss & Pechman LLP, which she co-founded in 1996.
 She counsels executives, professionals (including lawyers, physicians, and architects), managers, and other employees on workplace matters, including employment contracts, severance agreements, restrictive covenants, independent contractor and wage and hour issues, age discrimination, sexual harassment complaints, hiring issues, internal investigations, and general human resources advice and counsel.
 Ms. Berke-Weiss litigates before federal and state courts and government agencies on related issues.
 She frequently lectures and writes on employment discrimination, law practice management and legal ethics.
 Ms. Berke-Weiss is a graduate of the Fordham University School of Law, and is a Vice President of its Alumni Association.
 Ms. Berke-Weiss a holds a B.S. from the Cornell University School of Industrial and Labor Relations, and is a past President of the ILR Alumni Association and an emerita member of the ILR Dean’s Advisory Council.
 Ms. Berke-Weiss also holds a master’s degree in Industrial Relations from Rutgers University.
 She is a Past President of the New York Women’s Bar Association, a Director of the New York Women’s Bar Association Foundation, Inc., a past Chair of the New York City Bar Executive Committee, and, currently, a member of its Council on the Profession.
 Since 2006, Ms. Berke-Weiss has been recognized as a New York Super Lawyer and a Best Lawyer in the area of Employment and Labor Law, since 2011 as one of the “Top 50 Women New York Super Lawyers,” and since 2012 as a “Top 100 New York Super Lawyer.”

-Lois Bloom was sworn in as a United States Magistrate Judge for the Eastern District of New York on June 1, 2001.
+Lois Bloom was sworn in as a United States Magistrate Judge for the Eastern District of New York on May 18, 2001.
 Before her appointment in the Eastern District, Magistrate Judge Bloom served as Senior Staff Attorney in the Pro Se Office of the United States District Court for the Southern District of New York for 13 years.
 She is a graduate of the State University of New York at Buffalo Law School and the State University of New York at Stony Brook.
-Her first job out of law school was representing single room occupancy tenants as a staff attorney at the West Side SRO Project, part of the Goddard Riverside Community Center.
-Judge Bloom has spoken on Civil Rights issues Access to Justice, Employment Discrimination, Habeas Corpus and Federal Civil Procedure at numerous conferences.
-She also trains new Magistrate Judges as part of the Federal Judicial Center’s annual orientation program for newly appointed judges.
+Her first job out of law school was representing single room occupancy tenants as a staff attorney at the West Side SRO Law Project, part of the Goddard Riverside Community Center.
+Judge Bloom has spoken on Civil Rights Issues, Access to Justice, Employment Discrimination, Habeas Corpus and Federal Civil Procedure at numerous conferences.
+She also trains new Magistrate Judges as part of the Federal Judicial Center’s orientation for newly appointed judges.

 Mary Schuette recently retired as Vice President, Legal Services, responsible for the Labor Relations, Benefits, Workers’ Compensation and General Litigation and Claims areas of the Law Department of the Consolidated Edison Company of New York.
 She is currently working as a consultant; she also serves on the board of the Fund for Modern Courts.
 She is a graduate of Yale College and the Columbia University School of Law and is admitted to the bar of the State of New York.
 She has been admitted to practice in the Supreme Court, the United States Courts of Appeals for the Second, Fifth, Seventh, and Ninth Circuits, and the United States District Courts for the Southern and Eastern Districts of New York.
 Prior to joining Con Edison’s Law Department she worked for the National Labor Relations Board.